apdmatos/url-shortner/README.md

 # url-shortner
-Implements a microservice to return a short url
+Implements a microservice to return a short url and when accessed the short url redirects the user back the the original url.

 ## Architecture